DMIU-ShELL/MOSAIC/README.md

 ## Usage

 ### Run a Single Agent
+All seeds used in the paper can be found in `README_seeds.md`

-To run a single C3L agent on Minigrid.
+To run a single MOSAIC agent on Minigrid.

 ```
 python run_minigrid.py <curriculum index> <port> -p <experiment name>